CodeGator/CG.Hosting/README.md

 * Microsoft.Extensions.Hosting.HostExtensions

 #### What platform(s) does it support?
-* .NET Standard 2.x or higher
+* .NET 5.x or higher

 #### How do I install it?
 The binary is hosted on [NuGet](https://www.nuget.org/packages/CG.Hosting).
 To install the package using the NuGet package manager: